kobus-v-schoor/dotgit/README.md

 repository.

-If you'd like to see a dotgit repository in action you can look at my [dotfiles](https://github.com/Cube777/dotfiles) where I keep the dotfiles of 4 hosts(3 PCs and a Raspberry Pi) I regularly use.
+If you'd like to see a dotgit repository in action you can look at my [dotfiles](https://github.com/Cube777/dotfiles) where I keep the dotfiles of 3 PC's that I regularly use.

 ## Installation
 Arch Linux- [AUR Package](https://aur.archlinux.org/packages/dotgit)